Table of Contents

 First layer of the trachea

-Tunica mucosa: The inner layer of the mucosa carries respiratory epithelium (with the exception of the bifurcation: non-cornified squamous epithelium).
+Tunica mucosa: the inner layer of the mucosa carries respiratory epithelium (with the exception of the bifurcation: non-cornified squamous epithelium).
 In the lamina propria, there are sero-mucous glands (tracheal glands).
 The mucosa is rich in afferent nerve fibers (cough reflex).

 Second layer of the trachea

-Tunica fibro-musculo-cartilaginea: The most prominent structure in this layer is the hyaline cartilage ring, which has a strong perichondrium.
+Tunica fibro-musculo-cartilaginea: the most prominent structure in this layer is the hyaline cartilage ring, which has a strong perichondrium.
 The horizontally running tracheal muscle in the paries membranaceus closes the gap that the cartilage rings leave open dorsally.
 Contraction of the tracheal muscle results in a change in tracheal caliber due to the horizontal orientation of the muscle fibers.

 Third layer of the trachea

 An enlarged thyroid gland (struma) can obstruct the trachea.
 As a consequence, tracheomalacia can occur, which is characterized by softening of the cartilage rings and, hence, an enormous loss in stability.
+There is a loss of the anteroposterior diameter of the trachea.
+It is characterized by tracheal collapse during times of increased airflow causing cough, crying or difficulty in feeding.

 The branching of the bronchi follows a dichotomous pattern, which means that two smaller branches arise from a larger one.
-From the trachea to the alveoli, the human lung is estimated to branch 21 to 23 times.
-Roughly 15 of these divisions form the air conducting part of the lung, the remaining ones include the respiratory bronchioles and the alveolar duct which is the gas exchanging part.
+From the trachea to the alveoli, the human lung is estimated to branch about 21 to 23 times.
+Roughly 15 of these divisions form the air conducting part of the lung, the remaining parts include respiratory bronchioles and the alveolar duct which is the gas exchanging part.

 The lobe bronchi then split dichotomously inside the lung into segmental bronchi (bronchi segmentales).
 From this point on, the dichotomous splitting of the bronchi often occurs in an irregular manner: One branch gives rise to two unequal ones.
 The stronger one of these runs in the same direction as the large one did, while the other one makes a turn and can eventually run into the opposite direction with its following branches (hence, there are terminal branches and alveoli in central areas of the lung).